GalvinGao/iPlay/README.md

 # iPlay

-## iPlay is the branch of iHomework.
+- iPlay is the branch of iHomework.
 Make sure you don't do your work and playyyyyy it!
+- by Galvin.G